Agent Skills: Document Skill

 Notes

-• Filename format: YYYYMMDD-HHMMSS-slug.md for chronological sorting
+• Filename format for exports: YYYYMMDD-HHMMSS-slug.md for chronological sorting

 • Templates are guidelines - adapt content to fit actual needs